Understanding Monorepos: Scalable and Resilient Codebases

 Written by Lauro Silva

-Lauro is a software developer and educator who loves shipping great products and creating accessible educational content for developers.
-Currently, they are teaching React, TypeScript, and full-stack development with Next.js.
+Lauro is a software developer, educator, and ultra runner who is passionate about shipping great products and creating accessible educational content for developers.
+In addition to teaching React, TypeScript, and full-stack development with Next.js, Lauro is an advocate for climate action and equitable access to nature.